 Brisbane Airtrain links both the International and Domestic Terminals to Brisbane City and onward to the Gold Coast in partnership with Translink.
 If you are travelling between Brisbane Airport and any City Stations, your best bet is to book your tickets online and save.
 They have a range of discounts depending on when you book and if you’re travelling with a friend.

-For visitors travelling between 5th and 25th August 2017, there’s a special Ekka discount:
+For visitors travelling between over the Ekka period, including a few days before and after there may be a special Ekka discount:

 This entitles travellers to discounted travel between the Airport and any Airtrain City Station. **Note: Children up to 14 travel free.